Boeing P-8 Poseidon: Second contract

 By 2025, the price of the possible sale of six additional P-8Is were increased by 50% in view of the supply chain costs.
 On 7 August 2025, Reuters quoted three Indian officials and reported that multiple planned defence procurements from the US — including the case for six additional aircraft — had been halted, though the claims were rejected by the Indian Defence Ministry as "false and fabricated" the following day.
 The US Department of Defense and Boeing officials visited India between 16 and 19 September for detailed discussions on their current offers on the additional procurement of P-8I aircraft made to the Indian government.
 The US delegation included officials from the undersecretary of defence for policy, Navy International Programs Office (NIPO), Maritime Patrol and Reconnaissance Aircraft Program Office (PMA 290), and the DSCA.
 While the NIPO strengthens global maritime partnerships by facilitating the export and transfer of capabilities that advance U.S. strategic security interests, the PMA-290 is responsible for the acquisition, sustainment, and delivery of maritime patrol aircraft.
 The deal cost could range around $4 billion.

+The $3 billion deal for six P-8I aircraft is close to being sealed as of 4 February 2026.
+The defence ministry is expected to clear the deal shortly followed by the Cabinet Committee on Security which is the final approval required before the contract is signed.
+The Defence Acquisition Council (DAC) is expected to meet in the third week of February where it will take up the proposal.
+The deal is expected to be signed in the FY2026-27.

+The deal was granted Acceptance of Necessity (AoN) by the DAC on 12 February 2026.